warrior0x7/xlotus/README.md

 >by scripts here

 ## Dependencies
-- terminal with sixel support
+- a terminal with sixel support
 - fzf
+- cliphist
+- chafa
+- bat
+- curl

 ### Arch Linux
 I personally use `konsole` because it supports both RTL and sixel